BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: A social scientist interested in the effectiveness of environmental interventions, the relationship between diversity and resource management outcomes, causal inference, and the ways researchers use statistics to draw conclusions about the world.
+bio: A social scientist interested in the effectiveness of environmental interventions, causal inference, and the ways researchers use statistics to draw conclusions about the world.
 Specializing in data analysis with R and Stata.

 interests:
 - Resource management